-Sevylor (owned by Outdoors Camping company Coleman) focuses on making outdoor inflatables such as floaties as well as inflatable boats and inflatable kayaks.
+Sevylor (owned by Outdoors Camping company Coleman) focuses on making outdoor inflatables.
+These include floaties as well as inflatable boats and inflatable kayaks.
 In fact they have been making them since 1949!
-The Sevylor Quikpak K1 is a great casual recreational kayak that is great for getting in and out of the water with.
+The Sevylor Quikpak K1 is a great casual recreational kayak that is great for getting in the water with.
+How does it fare against other budget inflatable kayaks?
+Take a look below.

 - Includes Easy Carry Backpack